 The German program emphasizes the acquisition of superior skills in the German language as the basis for the study of the literatures and cultures of the German-speaking world.
 Unless otherwise noted, all courses are taught in German as students continue to hone their skills in reading, writing, speaking, and listening.
 Upper-level courses provide training in close reading and analysis of literary and cultural texts in order to further students’ understanding of a culture different from their own.
 Students at all levels explore literature and film alongside culture and politics as well as history and contemporary affairs.

-Majors in German studies are encouraged to study their entire junior year in a German-speaking country; majors and minors are expected to spend at least one semester abroad.
-Study-abroad options include approved programs in Berlin, Munich, Freiburg, Tübingen, Salzburg, and Vienna.
+Majors in German studies are encouraged to study their entire junior year in a German-speaking country; majors and minors are encouraged to spend at least one semester abroad.
+Study-abroad options include approved programs in Berlin, Munich, Freiburg, Tübingen, and Salzburg.
 The German faculty welcomes inquiries from students regarding the different programs and the one-semester and full-year options.

 The major in German studies and the German minor provide excellent preparation for students who wish to pursue German-related grant opportunities, employment in international companies and organizations, or careers in government or academics.